+İSTANBUL DİL AKADEMİSİ TRACE READING Örnek Sorular - Section 2

-- 7 Some nations, particularly, those whose colors and emblems date back several hundred years, have different flags for different official uses.
+- 6 The production of these crests on flags permitted them to be used as heralds, meaning that they functioned as visual announcements that a member of an important household was present.
+While crests began to appear on flags as well as shields, the number of prominent families was also increasing.
+They required an ever greater number of combinations of stripes, crosses, flowers, and mythical animals to distinguish themselves.
+These survived as the basic components of flag design when small regional kingdoms were later combined into larger nation-states.
+They remain such for many European countries today. - 7 Some nations, particularly, those whose colors and emblems date back several hundred years, have different flags for different official uses.
 For example, the flag of Poland is a simple rectangle with a white upper half and red lower half.
 The colors themselves have been associated with Polish nationalism since the 1700s.
 They originated as the colors of the Piast family, which during its rule displayed a crest bearing a while eagle on a red field.
 Homage is paid to the Piast Dynasty in the Polish ensign, the flag officially used at sea.
 Unlike the familiar plain flag flown and land, the ensign has a red with a white eagle centered on its upper white stripe.

-- 1. In paragraph I, the author describes the design of the typical flag as ---.
+1. In paragraph I, the author describes the design of the typical flag as -----.

 - A) unfamiliar to people from other countries

 - B) likely to chance as technology improves

 - C) suited top many different uses

-- 2. The word "primitive" in paragraph II is closest in meaning to ---.
+2. The word "primitive" in paragraph 2 is closest in meaning to -----.

 - A) ancient

 - B) unsophisticated

 - C) identifiable

-- 3. The word "they" in paragraph II is closest in meaning to ---.
+3. The word "they" in paragraph 2 is closest in meaning to -----.

 - A) grains

 - B) people

 - C) elements

-- 4. The earliest ancestors of the flag were associated with divine power because ---.
+4. The earliest ancestors of the flag were associated with divine power because -----.

-- A) they were flown as high in the sky as people could reach

-- B) they were woven from valuable field grasses

-- C) they moved with the wind
+- A) they were flown as high in the sky as people could reach - B) they were woven from valuable field grasses - C) they moved with the wind

-- 5. According to paragraph IV, the first known national flag in history ---.
+5. According to paragraph 4, the first known national flag in history -----.

 - A) was not carried into battle

 - B) was copied by the Egyptians

 - C) was not colored or patterned

-- 6. Which of the following is the best restatement of the following sentence in paragraph IV?
-"These flutters may seem like close kin of our present-day flags, but the path through history from one to the other wanders through thousands of years and over several continents." - A) Despite the obvious similarities between two, ancient flutters developed very slowly and indirectly into modern flags. - B) Despite the widespread use of modern flags, flutters in the ancient style are still used in some part of the world - C) Historians are slowly discovering evidence of how the flutters used on ancient totems developed into modern flags. - 7.
-As discussed in the text, a crest is ---. - A) the most important member of a household - B) the color of a particular flag - C) the symbol of a particular family - 8.
-According to paragraph VI, the number of flag designs increased because ---. - A) fewer shields were being made for battle - B) artist had greater freedom in creating flags - C) more families wanted their own symbols - 9.
-The word "them" in paragraph V refers to ---. - A) crests - B) families - C) hard surfaces - 10.
-The two flags of Poland mentioned in the passage differ in that ---. - A) they do not used use the same colors - B) they originally represented different families - C) one does not have a crest
+6. Which of the following is the best restatement of the following sentence in paragraph 4?

+"These flutters may seem like close kin of our present-day flags, but the path through history from one to the other wanders through thousands of years and over several continents."

+- A) Despite the obvious similarities between two, ancient flutters developed very slowly and indirectly into modern flags. - B) Despite the widespread use of modern flags, flutters in the ancient style are still used in some part of the world - C) Historians are slowly discovering evidence of how the flutters used on ancient totems developed into modern flags.

+7. As discussed in the text, a crest is -----.

+- A) the most important member of a household

+- B) the color of a particular flag

+- C) the symbol of a particular family

+Kaden 8.
+The word "them" in paragraph 5 refers to --

+A) crests

+- B) families - C) hard surfaces

+9. According to paragraph 6, the number of flag designs increased because -----.

+- A) fewer shields were being made for battle - B) artist had greater freedom in creating flags - C) more families wanted their own symbols

+10. The two flags of Poland mentioned in the passage differ in that -----.

+- A) they do not used use the same colors

+- B) they originally represented different families

+- C) one does not have a crest

-ANSWER KEY: 1C 2B 3B 4C 5C 6A 7C 8C 9A 10C
+ANSWER KEY: 1C 2B 3B 4C 5C 6A 7C 8A 9C 10C